On local Galois deformation rings

-\begin{lem} Let $R$ be a complete local Noetherian $\OO$-algebra with residue field $k$, let $A$ be a finitely generated $R$-algebra, let $\pp\in \Spec A$ such that $\kappa(\pp)$ is either a finite extension of $L$, in which case we let $\Lambda=\kappa(\pp)$, or a finite extension of $k$, in which case we let $\Lambda$ be the ring of integers in the finite unramified extension of $L$ with residue field $\kappa(\pp)$.
+\begin{lem} Let $R$ be a complete local Noetherian $\OO$-algebra with residue field $k$, let $A$ be a finitely generated $R$-algebra, let $\pp\in \Spec A$ such that $\kappa(\pp)$ is either a finite extension of $L$ or a finite extension of $k$.
 Let $\qq$ be the kernel of the map

-Then $\hat{B}_{\qq}\cong \hat{A}_{\pp}$. \end{lem} \begin{proof} The completion of $\Lambda\otimes_{\OO} \Lambda$ with respect to the kernel of $\Lambda\otimes_{\OO} \Lambda \rightarrow \Lambda$, $x\otimes y\mapsto xy$ is just $\Lambda$ (and that is why we don't get an extra variable $T$ like in Lemma \ref{333}, see \cite[Lemma 3.3.4]{bj}.)
+Then $\hat{B}_{\qq}\cong \hat{A}_{\pp}$. \end{lem} \begin{proof} The completion of $\Lambda\otimes_{\OO} \Lambda$ with respect to the kernel of $\Lambda\otimes_{\OO} \Lambda \rightarrow \Lambda$, $x\otimes y\mapsto xy$ is just $\Lambda$ (and that is why we don't get an extra variable $T$ like in Lemma \ref{333}, see \cite[Lemma 3.3.5]{bj}.)
 The rest of the proof is the same as the proof of Lemma \ref{333}. \end{proof}